NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/README.md

 *Workflow Path: Option B*

 1. What drugs are associated with Disease X in the real world?
-2. Are there marketed drugs for Disease X?
-Mark and exclude.
+~2.
+Are there marketed drugs for Disease X?
+Mark and exclude.~ Inferred by ARA.
-3. Are there drugs in clinical trials for Disease X?
-Mark and exclude
+~3.
+Are there drugs in clinical trials for Disease X?
+Mark and exclude.~ Inferred by ARA.
-4. What are the gene/protein targets of the remaining drugs?
+4. What are the gene/protein targets of ~the remaining~ those drugs?
 5. Are there other drugs that target those proteins?
 6. If so:
 - is there pre-clinical or genetic data linking the targets to Disease X?